Code-Institute-Submissions/highroadlowroad/README.md

 ## Content
 The process for me to create a functioning site, inclusive of Javascript, required a great deal of extra research into understanding how to best serve the site's purpose.
 This meant watching various tutorials and reading varied and detailed documentation for inspiration.
-The following were used:
+The most crucial resources used to develop this project were as follows:

+* [Code Institute](https://www.codeinstitute.net) - Continues to serve as my course provider and inspiration regarding coursework and projects.
 * [Animated site-logo tutorial](https://www.youtube.com/watch?v=vJNVramny9k) - A YouTube tutorial published by DevEd, which incorporated the use of Figma to create a unique animated logo.
 * [Scotch.io](https://scotch.io/) - assisted in breaking down aspects of Javascript into more digestible parts.